For me, I always felt that connection with God.

-My parents weren’t that happy about the hijab, they did not want me to wear thehijab, but they’ve got used to it, Al-Hamdulel-Allah as I did not think that would happen.
-I just graduated from college and I’m home, they don’t really make any more comments, it’s just they now accept it Al-Hamdulel-Allah.
-And my mother and I are very close and she has actually started buying me hijab, so Al-Hamdulel-Allah.
+My parents weren’t that happy about the hijab, they did not want me to wear the hijab; they’ve got used to it, Al-Hamdulel-Allah as I did not think that would happen.
+I just graduated from college and I’m home, they don’t really make any more comments, they now accept it Al-Hamdulel-Allah.
+And my mother and I are very close and she has actually started buying me hijab.

-All the nights in Ramadan, not only laylatul-qadr, after fasting and everyone goes to the masjid and you can feel that power of the night of praying taraweeh, that’s the most special part of Ramadan for me, as well as the discipline in the day, as I never realized I was so not disciplined.
+All the nights in Ramadan, not only laylatul-qadr, after fasting and everyone goes to the masjid and you can feel that power of the night of praying tarawih.
+That’s the most special part of Ramadan for me, as well as the discipline in the day, as I never realized I was so not disciplined.

 You really don’t realize how much you take food and water for granted until every time you go to get some you realize you can’t.
 So that discipline I feel is very important for everyone.

 I would love just to be able to sit down and really talk from my heart about how happy I am.
-I know everyone whether they say there is no God, or if they say I don’t care if I die that’s it, you have those questions, and I think everyone has those questions about what happens when I die, and I know there must be something else going on, and for me to find that peace, I would love to give that to them through Islam.
+I know everyone whether they say there is no God, or if they say I don’t care if I die that’s it… And everyone has those questions about what happens when I die.
+I know there must be something else going on, and for me to find that peace, I would love to give that to them through Islam.

-What I found for myself is that we think we have control when things are going good, but when something goes bad that’s when people say O my God, or they cry out to God, and that moment of realizing that God is the One in control, I think that humbling effect is what can really change people’s lives and lead them to realizing that God is in control.
+What I found for myself is that we think we have control when things are going good, but when something goes bad that’s when people cry out to God.
+That moment of realizing that God is the One in control, I think that humbling effect is what can really change people’s lives.

 There is One God.